 How do we consult on free trade agreements

-Consultation usually starts before negotiations begin and continues until an agreement is ratified, though the extent of consultation for each trade agreement can vary depending on the level of interest.
+Consultation usually starts before negotiations begin and continues until an agreement is ratified.

-- the parliamentary examination process, which includes a separate process for public submissions
+- participate in the parliamentary examination process, which includes a separate process for

 The Government holds dedicated engagement with Māori on trade agreements to:

 - provide for an active partnership

 - respond to the range of needs, aspirations rights and interests as a Crown Treaty partner